KiltedCode/khandaria-campaign/sessions/2019/2019-06-27-ref-dungeon-sub-adventurers.md

 hitting with a bunch of arrows
 party surrounds him
-`Belsarin` pops off head with uppercut
+`Belsaran` pops off head with uppercut
 bag pops out of chest with 50 silver in it

 trap room